 Say ‘hello’ to your new favorite seafood recipe!
 This lemon herb cedar plank salmon is perfect for warm summer evenings!
 The salmon is super juicy, flaky and smoky from the cedar plank.
 I love to serve it with a side of zesty and crunchy asparagus.
+You’ll be enjoying this salmon recipe again and again!

 Watch My Video!